 With the annual H-1B Lottery and CAP season quickly approaching, the time to start planning is now.

-Topics covered will include:
+Topics covered include:

 The webinar is aimed at helping HR professionals better understand the H-1B CAP Lottery process while also answering any questions employers have to better navigate CAP season.